CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/simulation_compilation.rst

 ``set_model``, ``set_sources``, and ``set_tallies`` invalidate the compiled state.
 ``run`` and ``visualize_model`` call ``compile`` automatically when the simulation is not compiled, so most user inputs do not need an explicit call.
+Command-line overrides are applied before this compilation so model-wide derived state reflects the effective settings.

 An explicit call is useful for inspecting discovered objects and assigned IDs: